pubnative/docker-images/jupyterhub/README.md

    ```

 4. Verve package dependencies are then added on this all-spark-notebook base image to create datascience-notebook image.
-   Also, spark default configuration and scala kernels `Toree` and `Almond` are added.
+   Also, spark default configuration and scala kernel`Almond` are added.
 This depends on make targets
    `all_spark` and `dependencies` and can be built with
    ```shell
    make jupyterhub